ceterumnet/alpaca-web/cleanup-plan.md

 - ✅ Updated `MainPanels.vue` component to use the adapter approach
 - ✅ Updated `AppSidebar.vue` component to use the adapter approach
 - ✅ Updated `DiscoveryView.vue` component to use the adapter approach
+- ✅ Updated `DevicesView.vue` component to use the adapter approach
+- ✅ Updated `DeviceDetailView.vue` component to use the adapter approach
+- ✅ Updated adapter components to use the legacy device store adapter:
+  - ✅ `BaseDeviceAdapter.vue`
+  - ✅ `TelescopePanelAdapter.vue`
+  - ✅ `CameraPanelAdapter.vue`
 - ✅ Extended adapter with discovery-related methods

 ## Implementation Progress